Comparison

 Is Converra a DSPy alternative?

 Different tools for different needs.
 DSPy is for ML engineers who want programmatic control during development.
-Converra is for teams who want production prompts to improve autonomously without code changes.
+Converra is for teams who want production agent failures diagnosed and fixed without code changes.

 See Converra in action

 No Python required.
-Connect your production data and see what autonomous optimization looks like.
+Connect your production data and see simulation-tested fixes in action.